Founded in 2009, Purpose New York serves as our headquarters.

 A California native, Mohini already misses her daily routines of surfing and reading in her hammock.
 In her spare time, she enjoys making her own earrings and seeing $5 movies on Tuesdays (at any AMC theater)!

-As a Project Manager at Purpose, Morgan brings her calm and humor to every assignment, and looks to create social good through well-run projects.
+As a Senior Project Manager at Purpose, Morgan brings her calm and humor to every assignment, and looks to create social good through well-run projects.
+She has worked on projects across the Purpose spectrum, from brand-focused work for the American Foundation for Suicide Prevention to campaign strategy and management for Purpose’s grant-based work.

 Prior to Purpose, Morgan worked at the aptly named Ideas On Purpose (IOP), where she honed her account management, organization skills and ability to put out fires as a project manager with clients of all sizes.
 She also organized the inaugural rounds of the IOP’s pro bono initiative, Brand New Brand!.